Skip to navigation menu Skip to content

 • Who does the Occupational Therapy Program see?

-Occupational Therapy sees babies, children, teens and young adults up to age 21 for a wide range of physical issues.
-We focus on daily living tasks, such as eating, bathing and writing, and we mainly work on helping your child use their upper body.
+Occupational Therapy sees babies, children, teens and young adults up to age 21 for a wide range of physical and developmental issues.
+We focus on daily living tasks, such as eating, bathing and writing, and helping our patients to engage in life to their fullest ability.

 • Who will see my child?